 There is therefore a clear need for automotive smart glass that can both conform to today’s vehicle design requirements and offer LC technology for smart dimming.
 FlexEnable’s flexible organic transistors and LC cells, manufactured on plastic at a far lower temperature than glass, are the solution.

-By using plastic substrates, the resultant LC film can be curved in two directions (biaxially), a requirement for the modern, efficiency-focused design of automotive glass surfaces.
-It can therefore be conformed to the curvature of a window, adding virtually no extra weight at less than 100 microns thick.
+By using plastic substrates, the resultant LC film can easily be curved in two directions (biaxially), a requirement for the modern, efficiency-focused design of automotive glass surfaces.
+It can therefore be conformed to the curvature of any window, while adding virtually no extra weight at less than 100 microns thick.

-This enables glass that is lightweight, colour neutral, and can be switched at video rate to clear, tinted or anything in between.
-It can also be segmented, meaning that sections of the glass could be tinted/dimmed at different levels – for example, a darker strip across the top of a window to stop sun glare.
+This enables glass that is lighter, colour neutral, and can be switched at video rate to clear, tinted or anything in between.
+It can also be segmented, meaning that sections of the glass could be tinted/dimmed at different levels in different areas – for example, a darker strip across the top of a window to stop sun glare.

 For automotive manufacturers, FlexEnable’s technology provides a low-temperature process that meets cost requirements with less environmental impact, and enables a new set of features and design possibilities for vehicles across a range.
 For customers, it brings features such as dimming to stop glare, for privacy, or to prevent the vehicle interior from heating up in strong sunlight and protecting valuable items inside.